samsquire/ideas4/README.md

 # 460. Branch merging

-Preprocess all the if statements to produce a single if statement which is a computed goto.
+Preprocess all the if statements to produce a single if statement addition which is a computed goto.

 Sum the test variable and generate code for each combination of code path.